Ghabriel/PokemonCpp/README.md

 **On Ubuntu 18.04:**

-All dependencies are available on the distribution's repositories and may be installed with APT.
+Some dependencies are available on the distribution's repositories and may be installed with APT.
 The first step is optional, but recommended, in order to update your repositories:

 	# apt update
-	# apt install lua5.3 libsfml-dev build-essential
+	# apt install lua5.3 build-essential

+However, the version of SFML available on the repositories is outdated and won't work with this project.
+Building from source is, therefore, required.
+Instructions for that are available at https://www.sfml-dev.org/tutorials/2.5/start-linux.php.

 **On Fedora:**

-All dependencies are available on the distribution's repositories and may be installed with DNF.
+Some dependencies are available on the distribution's repositories and may be installed with DNF.
 The first step is optional, but recommended, in order to update your repositories and
 packages:

 	# dnf update
-	# dnf install lua SFML-devel gcc-c++
+	# dnf install lua gcc-c++

+However, the version of SFML available on the repositories is outdated and won't work with this project.
+Building from source is, therefore, required.
+Instructions for that are available at https://www.sfml-dev.org/tutorials/2.5/start-linux.php.

 # Build instructions